aggarrohit/kostdoktorn/README.md

 # Tests

-Unit tests can be found in **tests** folder e2e tests can be found in e2e folder e2e tests are written using detox and cucumber
+Unit tests can be found in **tests** folder<br>
+e2e tests can be found in e2e folder<br>
+e2e tests are written using detox and cucumber<br><br>

-Please build the test package before running e2e tests Please replace the avd name from 'Pixel_7_API_33' inside .detoxrc.js to your system in the scripts are present in the package.json for building test apk for emulator and attached device scripts are present in the package.json for running e2e tests on emulator and attached device
+Please build the test package before running e2e tests<br>
+Please replace the avd name from 'Pixel_7_API_33' inside .detoxrc.js to your system in the<br>
+scripts are present in the package.json for building test apk for emulator and attached device<br>
+scripts are present in the package.json for running e2e tests on emulator and attached device<br>